sillsdev/flexbridge/ReadMe.md

 - - Build FLEx Bridge using the instructions below
 - On **Linux**, run `UpdateDependencies.sh`, then build in *MonoDevelop* using `FLExBridge VS2010.sln`.
 You may also need to create the *localizations* folder here `/home/YOURUSERNAME/fwrepo/flexbridge/output/DebugMono/localizations`.

-#### Mercurial

-To run FLEx Bridge you must unzip `chorus/lib/common/Mercurial.zip` to the root of flexbridge.
-Then, edit the `mercurial.ini` file in the Mercurial folder.
-Add a line like this (with the appropriate path for your flexbridge folder):

-	fixutf8 = C:\Dev\flexbridge\MercurialExtensions\fixutf8\fixutf8.py

-Note that this is in addition to unzipping this folder per the Chorus ReadMe.

 #### Connecting FieldWorks to FLEx Bridge

 - On **Windows**, add the following keys to your registry (32-bit OS: omit 'Wow6432Node\'):